elotroalex/chiens/_texts/translation.md

 - {: .pr} ...
 A rumor of chains of shackles rises from the sea ... a gurgling of those drowned on the green belly of the sea ... a lash of fire, a crack of the whip, the cries of the murdered ...
 - ... the sea burns
-- or the tow in my blood burns ...
+- or it's the tow in my blood that burns ...
-- {: .pr} Oh, the cry ... always that fanning howl from the mountains ... and the rut of fire and drums, and the wind swells in vain with the soft smells of a musty ravine, of breadfruit trees
+- {: .pr} Oh, the scream ... always that fanning howl from the mountains ... and the rut of fire and drums, and the wind swells in vain with the tender smells of a musty ravine, of breadfruit trees

 ---

 [100]({{site.baseurl}}/chiens/p100.html){:.pagetitle}

-- of sugar mills, bagasse pestered by gnats ...
+- of sugar mills, of bagasse pestered by gnats ...
-- Mother Earth, I understood your cloak and sword language
+- Mother Earth, I understood your cloak and dagger language
-- my brothers the brown, the teeth's bite
+- my brothers the maroons champing at the bit
-- my brothers, feet beyond the starting gate and in the torrent
+- my brothers the feet beyond the fence and in the torrent
 - my sister the shooting star, my brother the crushed glass
 - my brother the blood kiss of the head cut on the silver platter
 - and my sister the epizootic and my sister epilepsy